Why are some foods good for one person and not another?

 Humans are bio-individuals.
 The complex systems that make each of us will never react the same as any other person’s system.

 We see bio-individuality in all aspects of life.
 Some folks love opera and others love heavy metal.
-Some worship the sun, others avoid sun like the plague.
+Some worship the sun, others avoid it.
 Some folks eat a lot of peanut butter, others have a severe and dangerous reaction to a tiny fragment of a peanut.
 Genetics and family traditions also impact our ability to digest and tolerate particular foods.
 No one approach to eating works for everyone!

 How can a person know what to eat with so much conflicting information?

 Progressive practitioners use a method for eliminating inflammation-provoking foods to identify any food or foods that you might not realize you are sensitive to.

 There are many reasons your body might react to food including a wide range of issues like auto-immune disorder, leaky gut and low levels of healthy bacteria in your digestive system.